Ingemark/pbxis/README.md

 # Asterisk Call Center Integration Library

 The library connects to an Asterisk server that manages a call center and provides a stream of interesting Asterisk events through an easily accessible API.

+## Feature highlights

-It supports both synchronous (blocking) and asynchronous (callback) mode of operation.
-The library additionally supports issuing commands to Asterisk, such as originating a call and managing agent status.
+* supports both synchronous (blocking) and asynchronous (callback) mode of operation;

+* supports issuing commands to Asterisk, such as originating a call and managing agent status;
-These are the main features of the library:

 * connects via the Asterisk Manager Interface (AMI);